 Early Pension: In case an employee retires before the normal retirement age, the pension is reduced by 5% for each year.

 The minimum early pension is 50% of the legal monthly minimum wage, which is 36,607 CFA francs.

-Child's Supplement (Old-age Pension): Children younger than age 21 is paid 10% of the insured's pension is paid, which may go up to 30%.
+Child's Supplement (Old-age Pension): Children younger than 21 years are paid 10% of the insured's pension, which may go up to 30%.

 Old-age Allowance: A lump sum amount is paid to employees based on their average income and the number of years of coverage.